AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ---
 # Best practices to help prevent and respond to a security incident

 Adobe Commerce security operates under a [Shared Responsibility](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/experience-cloud/adobe-commerce-shared-responsibilities-guide.pdf) model.
 It is key to understand what Adobe and your technical teams are responsible for.
-The following article summarizes security best practices to ensure that your project has the best security controls in place and that you can plan the best approach to respond to a security incident.
+The following article summarizes security best practices to ensure that your project has the best security controls in place, and that you can plan the best response to security incidents.

 ## Affected products and versions